Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 | **Very Hard** | -2       | Very challenging/unlikely                    | Your enemy         |
 | **Titan**     | -3       | Extremely challenging/unlikely               | Your nemesis       |

+To determine a roll's difficulty, the Game Master must take into account two things:

+1. The challenge and likelihood of the action
+2. The gear being used to complete the action

+For example, if a character is attempting to persuade a disgruntled NPC, but is offering a large sum of currency, the Game Master may determine the difficulty to be Easy.

 > Actions that fall outside the bounds of these difficulties should not be given skill checks.
 > An action harder than Titan would automatically fail and an action easier than Trivial would automatically succeed.

+> **_Vega Matrix_ Example:** A character with Strength 4 and Power 2 wants to force open a locked door.
+> The Game Master rules the door to be Very Hard (-2) but the character is using a Crowbar (+1), setting the overall difficulty at Hard (-1).
+> The players rolls a Power check with 5 D6 `(4 + 2 - 1)`.

 After a player rolls their dice, they can evaluate the outcome based on the highest die they rolled.
 In the examples below, we look at a player rolling an Athletics check to scale a cliff.